-Kalakand is also described as indian milkcake in english.
+Kalakand is also described as an Indian milk cake (in English).
 It is easily made at home with some simple ingredients like full-fat milk, homemade paneer or chenna, sugar, and cardamom powder.
 And lastly garnished this sweet with chopped almond and pistachios.
 Here, I didn’t add sugar at the beginning to prevent it become hard or chewy.
 This is the most important trick I applied here to make it perfect.
 Here I’ve also shared how to prepare the paneer in a quick and easy way for making this recipe.

-A few years back, I prepared this recipe with curdled milk or spoiled milk which actually makes ricotta cheese.
+A few years back, I prepared this recipe with my suddenly curdled and turned it into chenna (ricotta cheese).
 Though this ricotta cheese-based sweet was little time consuming but tastes great and that is the old method of making this indian mithai.
 Which I will discuss in my other post.

 For making it at home, first I made the paneer or chenna from 1-liter full-fat milk.
 Then boil another 1 lit milk till it reached its one-fourth portion or thick evaporated form.
 Knead the paneer well and put the soft smooth paneer into that evaporated milk and cook for few mins.
 Lastly, add sugar and cook for few more mins to get this perfect indian kalakand.

 It is a most common sweet in my kitchen.
 As Krishna Bhagavan prefers milk-based sweets, so this year I decide to offer this burfi to my Lord on this Janmashtami.
 However, for making its instant version cook the milk powder in milkmaid till getting thick.
 You may try this on any occasion, for any puja or to welcome your guest.

 Even you may try some quick sweet recipes from my website

 Happy Janmashtami to all of my readers.
 Prepare this quick and easy sweet at home.
 Please write down your valuable feedback in the comment box below.